ederign/uberfire-docs/docs/tutorial/ufTasks.md

     @Override
     public void addProject( final String projectName,
-                            final boolean active) {
+                            final boolean active ) {
         final LinkedGroupItem projectItem = createProjectItems( projectName, active );
         projects.add( projectItem );
     }

     private LinkedGroupItem createProjectItems( final String projectName,
-                                                boolean active ) {
+                                                final boolean active ) {
         final LinkedGroupItem projectItem = GWT.create( LinkedGroupItem.class );
         projectItem.setText( projectName );
         projectItem.setActive( active );
-        projectItem.addClickHandler( new ClickHandler() {
-            @Override
-            public void onClick( ClickEvent event ) {
-                presenter.selectProject( projectName );
+        projectItem.addClickHandler( ( event ) -> presenter.selectProject( projectName ) );
-            }
-        } );
         return projectItem;
     }

+    @EventHandler("new-project")
+    public void newProject( ClickEvent event ) {
+        presenter.newProject();
     }
+}
 ```
-Two @UiFields to bind the template with the view Java class, an click handler to "New Project" button and a method to addAProject.
+Two @DataField attributes to bind the template with the view Java class, an click handler to "New Project" button and a method to add a project.
 This method should receive as parameter the projectName and a boolean representing if the project is active in the screen.

 ##Time to see our view working.
-Refresh the browser, let GWT Super Dev mode make his magic, and click on New Project button.
+Refresh the browser, let GWT Super Dev mode make his magic, and see the New Project button.

 ![New Project Clicked](newProjectClicked.png)

 ##New Project Screen
-The next step of our project is to provide a real implementation to new project button.
+The next step of our project is to provide a real implementation to the New Project button.
 To achieve this, let's create these classes on org.uberfire.client.screens.popup package:

 **NewProjectPresenter.java**
 ```
 package org.uberfire.client.screens.popup;

-import org.uberfire.client.mvp.UberView;
-import org.uberfire.client.screens.ProjectsPresenter;

 import javax.annotation.PostConstruct;
 import javax.enterprise.context.Dependent;
 import javax.inject.Inject;

+import org.uberfire.client.mvp.UberView;
+import org.uberfire.client.screens.ProjectsPresenter;

 @Dependent
 public class NewProjectPresenter {